How do I register for tax-prep volunteer training?

 Once you complete your IRS Volunteer Certification and submit to United Way by emailing the Volunteer Agreement to TaxVol@uwca.org, you will receive a message with a link to sign up for volunteer shifts.
 Please update your schedule as necessary if your availability changes.

 Where do I park?

-Park at UWCA in the general area of the Community Services entrance.
+Park in the front or to the side of the glass and stone building (on GPS this will be 3620 8th Ave.
+South).
 Please leave the spaces closest to the building for our clients, many of whom are elderly or have mobility issues.
 If the parking lot near the Community Services entrance is full, you can park near the Auditorium entrance or in front of the building at the main entrance, if necessary.
 It is also permissible to parallel park on the street.

 What’s the dress code?

 UWCA is business casual, meaning khakis or slacks with a collared shirt are always appropriate.
 No shorts, please.
 Although UWCA staff can wear jeans on Fridays only, volunteers may wear neat jeans during the week.

 We have a breakroom with refrigerators and a microwave just outside the tax-prep area, if you would like to bring lunch or a snack.
 There is coffee, ice and a filtered water dispenser.
 To reduce the chance of spills at your work space, you may want to bring a mug or water bottle with a lid.
 There are no vending machines on this floor, so if you prefer soft drinks, bring them with you.

 There will usually be a receptionist to greet you when you volunteer.
 If there is not, please call 205.458.2088 or 205.458.8976, and someone will come meet you at the entrance.